 PPE enforcement—hard hats and safety footwear.

-AI video analytics can monitor racks and storage zones for unsafe stacking, loitering in danger zones, or “possible fall” events involving objects.
-When a worker enters a no-go zone under a raised load, the system can alert supervisors instantly, helping enforce best practices and trigger fast interventions.
+Video AI can monitor racks and storage zones, detecting when people are loitering in danger zones.
+When a worker enters a no-go zone under a raised load, the system can alert supervisors in real time, helping enforce best practices and trigger fast interventions.

 3. Unsafe Maintenance and Clearing Jams